Codecademy/docs/content/r/concepts/vectors/vectors.md

 ---
 Title: 'Vectors'
-Description: 'Vectors are used to store and use multiple data values of the same type.'
+Description: 'Vectors are used to store multiple values of the same data type.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'